spencertollefson/spencertollefson.com-website/posts/004-who-wants-children.md

 * It accounts for all given probability thresholds, which allows whoever uses the model to choose their tolerance to false positives

 Next came modeling.
-I implemented a variety of different classifier models on the training data after conducting a standard train, test, and split procedure.
+I implemented a variety of different classifier models on the training data after splitting the data into training set and a holdout test set.
 I found that by upsampling the minority target class - individuals who did not want children - using the SMOTE technique provided better results.
 The AUC ROC scores for the various best models when used on unseen holdout data are below:

 <img src="/static/blog/images/004-images/AUC_score_comparison.png" class="img-fluid" alt="Comparison of AUC scores among different models" title="While gradient boosting was best, it wasn't by much." style="width:100%">
 <p style="text-align: center;font-size:80%"><b>Comparison of model performed as measured by AUC ROC.</b></p>

 I plotted the best performing model, a Gradient Boosting implementation, below.
 For the uninitiated, the model is the pink curved line and is considered to generally score better the closer it hugs the top left corner.
 The grey dotted line is what one would expect from someone trying to classify if someone wants children randomly.
+Does model does fairly well; there's a sizable gap between it and the grey line.
 [See here for a great explanation of the AUC ROC.](https://www.dataschool.io/roc-curves-and-auc-explained/)

 <img src="/static/blog/images/004-images/best_gb_ROC_plot.png" class="img-fluid" alt="Plot of gradient boosting AUC" title="" style="width:100%">